The attention bottleneck

 By making work that feels risky, not just relevant.

-In B2B, that’s a shift in a posture deeply entrenched in divisive culture, expectations, and politics.
+In B2B, that’s a shift in posture.

-But it’s a shift from being correct to being remembered.
+From being correct to being remembered.

 From following what works to creating what lasts.